abdillah-fikri/sa-used-cars-price-prediction/README.md

 3. Rizky Muhammad Kahfie

 ## Data Structure
-Data Fields <br>
-There are id and 12 characteristics of cars and the price.

 1. Name - The brand and model of the car.
 2. Location - The location in which the car is being sold or is available for purchase.
 3. Year - The year or edition of the model.